 To find specific CMS transmittals or MLN Matters® articles, please visit the CMS website using the following links:

 CMS occasionally makes changes to the services that are covered by Medicare.
 These changes are updated via National Coverage Determinations (NCDs).
 Visit our NCD information page for details.

 As sequestration reductions have now been imposed by the Centers for Medicare & Medicaid Services (CMS), CarePlus has implemented the same reductions to network and non-network provider payments.
 All non-network providers and network providers who are reimbursed using a fee schedule based on the Medicare payment system, percentage of Medicare Advantage premium or Medicare allowed amount (e.g., resource-based relative value scale [RBRVS], diagnosis-related group [DRG], etc.) will have the same sequestration reduction applied in the same manner as CMS.
 This reduction applies to all Medicare Advantage plans.

 The sequestration reduction amount for each affected claim will be identified on the explanation of remittance providers will receive from CarePlus.
 On paper remittances, the sequestration reduction amount will appear for each line item on all affected claims.
 Each affected claim also will be noted with the following description, "The amount listed in the SEQ.AMT field represents a deduction from the total claim payment.
 This deduction is a percentage based on the sequestration from the Budget Control Act of 2011.
 The member shall not be held financially responsible for the sequestration amount."

 Questions may be directed to your assigned CarePlus Provider Services Executive (PSE).
-Additionally, participating providers may refer to the PDF “CMS Medicare FFS' Provider e-News” (dated March 8, 2013) (link opens in new window) for more information.
+Additionally, participating providers may refer to the “CMS Medicare FFS' Provider e-News” (dated March 8, 2013) (PDF opens in new window) for more information.